 If the burner remains on hi-fire and does not cycle, increase the regulator setting on the propane models, or the supply valve on the natural gas models in order to reach the thermostat setting.
 If the burner remains in lo-fire and does not cycle, slightly decease gas pressure with the lo-fire control valve.
-If the gas pressure is decreased too much a popping or fluttering sound will be heard.
+If the gas pressure is decreased too much, a popping or fluttering sound will be heard.
 Also, anytime the high pressure side is adjusted the low pressure side needs to be checked.
-Repeat the test for each fan/heater unit.